rltervo/rltervo/README.md

 I am a strong proponent of using the CRISP-DM methodology.
 The reason I favor the CRISP-DM method is the clear and necessary step of making sure that a Data Science Project or effort is firmly grounded in the Business Understanding.
 Being able to make accurate predictions is great but it has to be tied to a business objective or the data is not reaching its full potential.

 ### Programming:
-I believe doing so in a way that is ultimately efficient, reliable, and maintainable.
-In addition, a programmer should play to the strengths of the particular language they are using.
+Programmers should ensure their code is efficient, reliable, and maintainable.
+In addition, a programmer should play to the strengths of the particular programming language they are using.
 - Efficient:  Using the minimal computational resources necessary to complete the computation.
 - Reliable:  Ensuring it works even if errors are in the data.
 This often requires making sure the program can identify common errors in the data, notify the user, and respond appropriately.
 Minor errors, especially with human entry, are common so the code should have some error checking built in so it does not crash over a minor mistake.
 - Maintainable:  Others should be able to read my code, understand what it is doing, how it is doing it, and then make modifications as necessary.
 The proper application of comments in the code and documentation of the code is critical.